cmu-soda/FairSense/README.md

 `/data/`, `/metadata/`, `/output/`, and `/utils/` are adapted from the [artifact](https://github.com/nakpinar/diff-crime-reporting) of "The effect of differential victim crime reporting on predictive policing systems".

-## Sensitivity analysis source code
+### Part 2: Sensitivity analysis source code
 The directory `./SensitivityAnalysis/` contains the programs for sensitivity analysis of simulation traces.
 Each case study has its subfolder.

-The required postprocessed simulation results are already in the folders.
+The analysis requires postprocessed simulation results.
+Our experiments' results are already provided in the folders.

 To get the analysis result, please run `CASESTUDY_regression.ipynb` in the subfolder for each case study (e.g., `loan_lending_regression.ipynb` for Loan Lending).
+The script will:
+1. Fit regression model, and compute sum of squares and $\eta^2$ for each configuration parameter and interaction term.
+2. Identify pareto-optimal configurations and visualize the trade-offs.
+3. Compute ranking similarity between the baseline ranks and the ranks found using sampling heuristic.